ChameleonCloud/docs/source/getting-started/index.rst

 ----------------------

 To create a new project on Chameleon, you will need to apply for and receive PI status on Chameleon.
-To determine if you can obtain PI status, please see a :ref:`list of PI eligibility criteria <pi-eligibility>`.
+See our :doc:`PI eligibility guide <../user/pi_eligibility>` for detailed eligibility criteria and step-by-step instructions on how to request PI status.
 If you do not meet these criteria (**graduate students often do not**), you will need to ask your advisor or other scientist supervising your research to create the project for you.

-You can request PI status by checking a box in `your Chameleon profile
-<https://www.chameleoncloud.org/user/profile/>`_.
-Once on your profile page,
-click the "Edit Profile" action.
-You can then click on the checkbox "Request PI Eligibility" and save your profile.
-Chameleon PI status requests are typically reviewed within one business day.

 .. image:: ../_static/imgs/getting_started/new-project-form.png
    :width: 80 %